AlexFL1188/Student_Registration_GUI/README.md

 **- allow student to get back TXT file of up-coming/registered courses**

-	-create button in GUI for action
-	-create method to output the current students info to a TXT file
+	-create button in GUI for action *Completed by Alexander Reimer* -create method to output the current students info to a TXT file